You are here

 "I'd also like to emphasize that the ground-mounted solar panels do not harm the plants under them.
 After building the first Solar Farm, we learned that there was an excellent opportunity for growing useful plants under and around the panels," said White.
 "This is a great opportunity for creating a multi-functional ecosystem, with pollinator supportive plants and protected areas for small animals and insects."

-- Solar Energy on Campus (View project updates for Solar Energy on Campus)
+- Solar Power on Campus (View project updates for Solar Power on Campus)

 - Solar Farm 1.0 (View project updates for Solar Farm 1.0)

 - Solar Farm 2.0 (View project updates for Solar Farm 2.0)

 - Rooftop Solar Potential (View project updates for Rooftop Solar Potential)

 - ECE Rooftop Solar PVs (View project updates for ECE Rooftop Solar PVs)